 No non-mandatory accounting principles were applied.
-The Board of Directors has authorised for issue these financial statements taking into account all mandatory accounting standards and principles with a material effect on the financial statements.
+The Board of Directors has authorised for issue these financial statements considering all mandatory accounting standards and principles with a material effect on the financial statements.
 All mandatory accounting principles were applied.

 2.4 Critical issues regarding the measurement and estimation of uncertainties